 There’s a wide variety of Rosé wines on sale and they all differ in colour, flavour profile and (most importantly) sugar level.
 The vision for our Rosé varietals is to offer styles of wine that have enough ripe fruit to interest the palate and work with food, but a softness, rather than sweetness, on the finish.
 This makes for an elegant wine, that’s more versatile, whilst staying true to its roots in classic Rosé style.

-Although by far the lowest quantity of the three styles we offer, it plays a very important role in the food / wine experience and so has to have enough structure and weight to match some pretty big flavours.
+Although by far the lowest quantity of the three styles we offer, it plays a very important role in the food and wine experience and so has to have enough structure and weight to match some pretty big flavours.
 However, it still needs to be soft enough to drink well, even when the temperature drops at night and the wine naturally ‘tightens up’ a little.
 Our chosen Merlot seems the obvious choice, for its strong consumer acceptability and combination of fruit and structure.

 When we talk about structure, we’re referring the balance of fruit, acidity and tannin (this comes from stalks, pips and skins and has a drying effect on the palate, like when you drink stewed tea.